Estonia: Politics

-Estonia is a unitary parliamentary republic where the unicameral parliament, Riigikogu, serves as the legislature and the government acts as the executive branch.
-The Riigikogu comprises 101 members elected for four-year terms by proportional representation, with voting rights granted to citizens over 18 years of age.
-The parliament approves the national government, passes legal acts and the state budget, and exercises parliamentary oversight.
-Additionally, upon the president's recommendation, the Parliament appoints the Chief Justice of the Supreme Court, the chair of the Bank of Estonia, the Auditor General, the Chancellor of Justice, and the Commander-in-Chief of the Defence Forces.
+Estonia is a unitary parliamentary republic.
+The unicameral parliament Riigikogu serves as the legislature and the government as the executive.

+Estonian parliament Riigikogu is elected by citizens over 18 years of age for a four-year term by proportional representation, and has 101 members.
+Riigikogu's responsibilities include approval and preservation of the national government, passing legal acts, passing the state budget, and conducting parliamentary supervision.
+On proposal of the president Riigikogu appoints the Chief Justice of the Supreme Court, the chairman of the board of the Bank of Estonia, the Auditor General, the Legal Chancellor, and the Commander-in-Chief of the Defence Forces.